- Don’t live and die by your friends; they come and go.

 A bonus tip!
 Joel Friedlander’s Book Designer site is a fantastic resource for anyone who is looking to self-publish a book; it’s brimming over with information.
 Book cover design is just one aspect of the things he examines, but you should definitely start reading it now.

-Does the cover design for The Fey Man follow this advice?
-Feel free to let me know what you think of it.
-And don’t forget, you can download a copy of the novel for free!
+Does the cover design of The Fey Man follow this advice?
+Let me know what you think.
+And why not pick up your copy today?